jtakayama/makahiki/install/redhat_readme.txt

 your default Python installation:

 % python --version

-Ubuntu versions 12.04.1 LTS and later LTS versions come with Python 2.7.3 installed by default.
-If Python 2.7.3, or a higher version of Python 2.7, is not the default Python installation on your system, you will need to download the source tarball from python.org and install it as an altinstall.
-The install.py script does not support installing Makahiki dependencies to an altinstall.
+Python 2.6.6

+Red Hat Enterprise Linux 6 (and CentOS 6) come with Python 2.6.6 installed by default.
+This is required as the default version in order for certain system tools to work correctly.
+Any installation of Python 2.7.3 will need to be an altinstall.

+If you have been following this guide, the python273_altinstall.py script created a Python 2.7.3 altinstall for you under /usr/local/bin/python2.7.
+Check that it exists:

+% /usr/local/bin/python2.7 --version
+Python 2.7.3

 (2.)
 Internet connection
 Steps 1 and 3 require an Internet connection.